Communication (AC)

 Interest Areas:

-Communication skills, both verbal and nonverbal, are essential to success, sustainability, and upward progression in the workplace.
-Beyond the workplace, competence in communication is an integral component of relationships as well as positive local and global community citizenship.
-Good communication skills are unfailingly ranked as one of the most important attributes sought after by the business community.
+Verbal and nonverbal communication skills are essential to success, sustainability, and upward progression in the workplace.
+Beyond the workplace, communication competence is an integral component of relationships and positive local and global community citizenship.
+Good communication skills are unfailingly ranked as one of the most important attributes the business community seeks.

-This program offers students an opportunity to develop and refine communication skills in a variety of professional and personal contexts which are critical to success in the job market.
-The flexibility of the communication certificate. as well as the range of classes offered, will allow students to hone their communication abilities in areas specific to their needs and desired career path.
-Few assets are more valuable to career or community than a basic understanding of the dynamics of communication.
-This program applies toward the requirements for an associate degree in Communication.
+This program allows students to develop and refine communication skills in various professional and personal contexts, which are critical to success in the job market.
+The flexibility of the communication certificate and the range of classes offered will allow students to hone their communication abilities in areas specific to their needs and desired career paths.
+Few assets are more valuable to a career or community than a basic understanding of communication dynamics.
+This program applies toward the requirements for an associate degree in communication.

 Contact Information: